 Not all concerts have the same rules when it comes to seating, so it’s crucial to check the event details before you show up at the venue.

-Fortunately, the good folks at the Les Schwab Amphitheater have purchased a gazillion beach towels they’ll loan out free of charge, so you won’t have to plant your butt in the grass if you don’t want to.
+Fortunately, the good folks at the Les Schwab Amphitheater have purchased a limited number of towels they’ll loan out free of charge, so you won’t have to plant your butt in the grass if you don’t want to.

 DO buy tickets in advance.
-As I mentioned earlier, a couple shows have already sold out.
+Odds are good some of these concerts will sell out.
 If there’s a show you really want to see, check the concert lineup here and follow the links to buy tickets in advance.
-You can also buy them in person at the Ticket Mill in the Old Mill District, which is open daily during the summer months.

 DON’T buy from scalpers.
 Seriously, guys—that’s a recipe for getting hosed and losing your money.

-DO hit Will Call instead of the Ticket Mill for last-minute tickets.
-If you decide to risk it and not purchase tickets ahead of time, you’ll score a slight discount if you hit the Will Call booth right outside the venue instead of the Ticket Mill outlet on the day of the event (though they’ll still cost slightly more than they would have if you’d bought in advance).
-Will Call opens at 4 p.m. just before each concert begins.
+DO hit Will Call for last-minute tickets.
+If you decide to risk it and not purchase tickets ahead of time, you’ll score a slight discount if you hit the Will Call booth right outside the venue instead of the Grafletics on the day of the event (though they’ll still cost slightly more than they would have if you’d bought in advance).
+Will Call opens at 4 p.m. before most shows begin.

 DON’T think you can lurk outside the venue and poach the show for free.
 Back in the early days of the Les Schwab Amphitheater, thrifty folks parked their lawn chairs on the sidewalk outside the venue so they could listen for free.
 Unsurprisingly, artists who’d busted butt to actually get paid for their talents did not appreciate this.
 Several complained to the powers-that-be, and the powers-that-be listened and banned the practice (totally do-able, since the Old Mill District is private property).